Switching providers and consolidating pensions

 What difference will it make to my retirement income?

-We calculated the pension income received by a man using a £200,000 pension fund to buy an annuity at 55 in 2000.
+We calculated the pension income received by a man using a £200,000 pension fund to buy an annuity at 55 in the year 2000.
 We compared this with what would have happened if he had left his pension fund invested, buying an annuity at 65 in 2010 instead.

 Even with the stock market upheavals of recent years, the dramatic fall in annuity rates and without making any extra contributions, the initial pension received by the man at 65 is around double what he would have received at 55.
 So long as he lives to 75, he will have received more income in total by waiting until 65.